RidaAnwar/hello-world/README.md

 # hello-world
-I am new to Gitgub
+I am new to GitHub